 - If you are only in town for a day, you may think you can get to more attractions than you actually can.
 Be sure you can use at least two or three of the CityPass admission tickets to get your money's worth.

 - Think about the order that you will visit the attractions and how you will get to each.
-A hop-on, hop-off tour of the city would really round out your visit: Book a Hop-On Hop-Off Toronto City Tour with Viator.
+A hop-on, hop-off tour of the city would really round out your visit.

-- Note that the Toronto Zoo is outside of the city centre.
+- Note that the Toronto Zoo is outside of the city center.
 By public transit, the Toronto Zoo is more than an hour away.
 Driving will take you about half an hour.